AIFMD Implementation Challenges: PART 3

 (7) an appropriate frequency for asset valuation.

-we make it our business to understand the new and highly complex AIFMD operational framework, and we strive to provide cost-effective reporting solutions for firms through our DataTracks
+At DataTracks we make it our business to understand the new and highly complex AIFMD operational framework, and we strive to provide cost-effective reporting solutions for firms through our DataTracks ‘Annex IV reporting solution‘.

 For more information on our AIFMD reporting solutions and prices, please feel free to email us at: email@example.com.

-These must cover all material aspects of the valuation process and valuation procedures and controls for each relevant AIF.
+These must cover all material aspects of the valuation process, procedures, and controls for each relevant AIF.